Corndel/AI6-Workshop-1-PDE/risks_grid.md

 # 🛡️ Pipeline Risk Assessment Grid

-Use this 2x2 grid to categorize the risks you identified in your **Lessons-Learnt Log**.
+Use this 2x2 grid to categorise the risks you identified in your **Lessons-Learnt Log**.
 The goal is to prioritise which risks require the most attention.

 A **risk** is any potential event that could cause your pipeline to fail, produce incorrect results, or have a negative real-world consequence.